Continuously variable transmission: Cone

 A cone CVT varies the drive ratio by moving a wheel or belt along the axis of one or more conical rollers.
 The simplest type of cone CVT, the single-cone version, uses a wheel that moves along the slope of the cone, creating variation between the narrow and wide diameters of the cone.

 Some cone CVT designs use two rollers.
 In 1903, William Evans and Paul Knauf applied for a patent on a continuously variable transmission using two parallel conical rollers pointing in opposite directions and connected by belts that could be slid along the cones to vary the transmission ratio.
 The Evans Variable Speed Countershaft, produced in the 1920s, is simpler—the two rollers are arranged with a small constant-width gap between them, and the position of a leather cord that runs between the rollers determines the transmission ratio.

-Epicyclic

-In an epicyclic CVT (also called a planetary CVT), the gear ratio is shifted by tilting the axes of spherical rollers to provide different contact radii, which in turn drive input and output discs.
-This is similar in principle to toroidal CVTs.
-Production versions include the NuVinci CVT.

 Hybrid electric

-Several hybrid electric vehicles—such as the Toyota Prius, Mitsubishi Outlander PHEV, and Ford Escape Hybrid—use electric variable transmissions (EVTs, sometimes eCVT) to control the contribution of power from the electric motor and the internal combustion engine.
+Several hybrid electric vehicles—such as the Toyota Prius, Ford Fusion/Lincoln MKZ Hybrid, Mitsubishi Outlander PHEV, and Ford Escape Hybrid—use electric variable transmissions (EVTs, sometimes eCVT) to control the contribution of power from the electric motor and the internal combustion engine.
 These differ from standard CVTs in that they are powered by an electric motor in addition to the engine, often using planetary gears to combine their outputs instead of a belt used in traditional CVTs.
 A notable example is the Toyota Hybrid Synergy Drive.

 The design is known for its durability with engineers reporting that internal parts "looked perfect, and would have been good for many more miles" after a complete teardown of the HF45 eCVT in a hybrid Ford Escape which operated as a New York City taxi for 450000 mi.